What Is Snap? How To Apply, Eligibility and How Much To Expect

 How SNAP Works

-If approved, after application and qualification, you should receive SNAP benefits within 30 days.
-Emergency SNAP benefits, available within seven days, are available for households with income and money in the bank adding up to less than the monthly housing expenses.
+SNAP benefits are usually distributed within 30 days of approval.
+Emergency SNAP benefits, available within seven days, are available for households with income and money in the bank adding up to less than their monthly housing expenses.

-SNAP recipients are required to recertify their income.
-The frequency varies depending on the situation, but it’s commonly once a year.
-If the recertification is not completed, the SNAP benefits may be canceled, and you must reapply.
+SNAP recipients are required to recertify their income, usually yearly.
+If recertification is not completed, SNAP benefits may be canceled, and you must reapply.

 Each state has its own application form, and most offer online applications.